 Thyroid disease refers to a number of conditions that affect how the gland functions.
 The thyroid can be either overactive or underactive and both conditions can lead to health problems.
 Two of the most common thyroid diseases are hyperthyroidism and hypothyroidism.

-Hyperthyroidism (overactive thyroid) occurs when your thyroid gland produces too much of the hormone thyroxine.
-Hyperthyroidism can increase your body’s metabolism, causing weight loss and an irregular heartbeat.
+Also known as overactive thyroid disease, this condition occurs when your thyroid gland produces excess levels of the thyroid hormone thyroxine.
+Additionally, this thyroid disease can increase your body’s metabolism, causing weight loss and an irregular heartbeat.

 Having an under-active thyroid is also known as hypothyroidism.
 Essentially, this condition occurs when the thyroid gland doesn’t produce enough thyroid-stimulating hormone (TSH).
 Hypothyroidism’s deficiency of thyroid hormones can disrupt things such as heart rate, body temperature, and all aspects of metabolism.
 Major symptoms include fatigue, cold sensitivity, constipation, dry skin, and unexplained weight gain.